 We provide straightforward and practical legal advice to California employers across industries to help them develop and implement sound personnel policies and practices

 We advise companies of all sizes throughout the State of California, from those with a team of human resources professionals, to those with none, helping each client to navigate through complex personnel situations.
+We also service clients whose headquarters are overseas or out of state, but have regional operations based in California.

 We provide advice and counsel on all aspects of human resources and employment law, including: